supertokens/docs/thirdpartyemailpassword/docs/common-customizations/styling/changing-colours.md

 <img width="400px" src="/docs/static/assets/emailpassword/primary.png" />

 - **success**:
-    - Description: This value represents the error color used on success events.
+    - Description: This value represents the color used on success events.
     - Default: ```"#41a700"``` (green)
     - Example: ```success: "#41a700"```